Choose a trail to explore

 You now have a validated design goal in the format: I want to <what you want to achieve>.

-This leads to your design question that has the format: How can I <what you want to achieve>?
+Turn it into a design question: How can I <what you want to achieve>?

-🖊️ Write down your design question in the format: How can I <what you want to achieve>?
+🖊️ Write your design question in the format: How can I <what you want to achieve>?

 5️⃣ Keep your results

-Keep the final design goal and design question you wrote down, as this information will be needed for the next phases of the life design process and for future reference.
+Hold on to your final design goal and design question.
+You’ll need them for the next phases of the life design process and for future reference.

 🎉👏🎈

-By choosing the life area to be improved and determining the design goal you want to achieve, you are now ready to generate many solution options based on your design question: https://www.a3lifedesign.com/blog-english/determine-a-path-to-where-you-want-to-go
+By selecting the life area to improve and defining your design goal, you are ready to generate many solution options using your design question.

 References